 Crones Counsel was incorporated in the state of Utah in October, 1995.
 The original governing board, called the Cadre for Responsible Oversight and Governance (CROG) was made up of seven members representing different planning groups.
 CROG developed policies and procedures for operation, written by-laws, amended the original Articles of Incorporation, achieved provisional 501-c-3 (nonprofit) status from the Internal Revenue Service, and took on the role of receiving and acting on requests to host meetings for the future.

 At the April 2001 meeting of the Board, it was decided that the time had come to reach out beyond Crones Counsel itself and promote national and international contacts with other organizations which serve older women.

 Upcoming Crones Counsel

-The next annual gathering of the Crones Counsel will be held in St. George, Utah, November 5-9, 2014.
+The next annual gathering of the Crones Counsel will be on September 21-25, 2016.
 Click on the Registration link for more information.